Leafwing-Studios/Emergence/design/src/steam-page.md

 ## Short Description

 Manage a bustling colony in this miniature organic factory builder.
-Robust design is key:
-survive changing seasons, floods and predators without cascading failures.
+Survive changing seasons, floods and predators without cascading failures.
 Explore a diverse environment in search of new species to assimilate, and evolve to take advantage of nature's bounty.